 Who Are The Global Alliance for Chronic Diseases?

-The Global Alliance for Chronic Diseases (GACD) is a collection of the world's biggest publicly funded research agencies.
-We fund joint programmes into life-style related or chronic diseases (cardiovascular diseases, diabetes, certain cancers, lung disease and mental health).
+The Global Alliance for Chronic Diseases (GACD) is a collection of the world's biggest public research funding agencies.
+We fund joint programmes into life-style related or chronic diseases (cardiovascular diseases, diabetes, certain cancers, lung diseases and mental health).

 The GACD is the first collaboration of major research funding agencies to specifically address chronic non-communicable diseases.
 Together, the members of the alliance represent 80% of public health research funding world wide.
 Our member organisations are:

 - Australia’s National Health and Medical Research Council

 - The UK’s Medical Research Council

 - The European Commission's Health Directorate in the Research & Innovation DG